Disability Sector Resources

 - My Coronovirus Story A social story explaining COVID19.

-- COVID-19 Information By and For People With Disabilities – The Green Mountain Self-Advocate’s
+- COVID-19 Information By and For People With Disabilities– The Green Mountain Self-Advocate’s

-- NEW LEARNING TOGETHER: Specialized Services at your fingertips A weekly newsletter providing helpful guides, tools and videos you can use right now to support individuals during this exceptional time.
+- LEARNING TOGETHER: Specialized Services at your fingertips A weekly newsletter providing helpful guides, tools and videos you can use right now to support individuals during this exceptional time.
 Created by the Specialized Services team at Community Living Toronto

 Resources from the Government